MichaelBelousov/graphl/website/src/blog/why-are-there-no-visual-scripting-languages.md

 - [nodezator](https://github.com/IndiePython/nodezator)
 - every no-code workflow engine ever

-And they don't suck, but honestly I think some parts of some of them kind of do.
+And they don't suck, but honestly, I think some parts might suck... kinda.
-Why are they not as popular as textual programming languages like JavaScript and Python?
+Why is visual programming so much less popular than textual programming languages like JavaScript and Python, anyway?

-A better question then is:
+Perhaps, a better question might be:

 <!-- TODO: different font -->